rdtsc/codeeval-solutions/readme.md

   and a link to the official problem statement.
 - Creation of the problem's metadata in YAML.
 - Scraping of sample input from the problem statement page, if applicable.
-- Creation of skeleton solution files in C99, C++11, JavaScript, and Python 3.
+- Creation of skeleton solution files in C99, C++11, JavaScript, PHP, and Python 3.
 Appropriate templates are selected based on the presence of sample input in the problem statement.

 This task expects a single command-line argument to be passed in the form of the problem's ID.
 For example: